Issue Template

 Example effect:

-Whether it's a simple Markdown template or a complex YAML form template, both can help you better manage Issues in your project.
-Hopefully, this article provides you with clear configuration guidance to help your project run efficiently.
+Whether it's a simple Markdown template or a complex YAML form template, they can help you better manage Issues in your project.
+We hope this article provides you with clear configuration guidance to help your project run efficiently.